to THE MAIN WEBSITE

 A NOTE ABOUT THIS GUIDE

-I am so excited to be working with you and i can’t wait for our time together during your engagement session!
+I am so excited to be working with you and I can’t wait for our time together during your engagement session!
 It’s normal to be a little nervous about your session.
-We always tell people that we still get nervous before having our photos taken - and we do this for a living!
+I always tell people that I still get nervous before having my photo taken - and I do this for a living!

-i am a big fans of engagement sessions for a few reasons.
+I am a big fans of engagement sessions for a few reasons.
 First, they allow you to get comfortable in front of the camera.
 It takes time for most couples to warm up to being photographed and understand how we pose.
-Timelines can be pretty tight on weddings days and 30 minutes may be all we have for portraits - which is why we’ve found that wedding day portraits turn out so much better when couples do engagement sessions ahead of time.
+Timelines can be pretty tight on weddings days and 30 minutes may be all we have for portraits - which is why I have found that wedding day portraits turn out so much better when couples do engagement sessions ahead of time.

 Second, you can showcase your personalities in a more casual setting that is signficant to the two of you (and even include pets!).
-While they’re great for save-the-dates, we’ve taken engagement photos anywhere from 18 months in advance to a few days before the wedding.
+While they’re great for save-the-dates, I have taken engagement photos anywhere from 18 months in advance to a few days before the wedding.

-There is a lot to think about when it comes to planning a session and since we get asked the same things over and over again, we thought it would be the most beneficial if we put together a guide that walks you through everything you need to know.
+There is a lot to think about when it comes to planning a session and since I get asked the same things over and over again, we thought it would be the most beneficial if I put together a guide that walks you through everything you need to know.

 - xoxo victoria